“If a tree is man’s life (Deuteronomy 20.19) what is the nature of a tree? Not in and of itself, but from the human perspective.

 “One of these points of view will prevail to determine the future for more than mankind.
 In all likelihood the planet itself awaits the result.”

 Endnote Putting Down Roots, by Michael Pollan, The New York Times Magazine, May 6 1990

 Photo credit: instagram @veeterzy.
 Creative Commons Zero (CC0) license

-The text is from from Let there be Life, by Robert Fripp, published by the HiddenSpring Imprint of The Paulist Press in 2001.
-The original edition was published in the U.K. as The Becoming, (the author’s preferred title), John Hunt Publishing, 1998.
+‘If a Tree is Man’s Life’ comes from Let there be Life, © Robert Fripp, published by the HiddenSpring Imprint of The Paulist Press in 2001.
+The original edition was published in the U.K. as The Becoming, the author’s preferred title, John Hunt Publishing, 1998.